sudheerbhat93/behind-the-internet/http-https-ssl.md

 🔑 Step 6: Session Keys Created
 Both the client and the server use the client random, server random, and the premaster secret to generate identical session keys. 🔐
 These keys will be used to securely encrypt and decrypt the data during the session. 🧑‍💻🔁🖥️.

---(Here in these steps Client and Sever used Assymetric Encryption to share the details and generated a session key.
-Now Symmetric Encryption is used for data transfers during the session as the session key is only with client and server)--

 Step7: Client Finished✅
 The client sends a “finished” message encrypted with the session key. 📩🔐